ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Error.md

     MBED_ERROR_CODE_BUSFAULT_EXCEPTION         BusFault exception
     MBED_ERROR_CODE_USAGEFAULT_EXCEPTION       UsageFault exception

-Note that the system defined error codes can potentially expand in future as new error scenarios are identified and incorporated into Mbed OS error handling system.
+Note that the system defined error codes can potentially expand in the future as new error scenarios are identified and incorporated into the Mbed OS error handling system.

-And for each of the above mentioned error codes, a corresponding system error status value with module information set to MBED_MODULE_UNKNOWN has been pre-defined for convenience and implementations to report errors when the module info is unknown(For example:- from exceptions handlers where the module is unknown).
+For each of the above mentioned error codes, a corresponding system error status value with module information set to `MBED_MODULE_UNKNOWN` has been predefined for convenience and implementations to report errors when the module information is unknown (for example, from exceptions handlers where the module is unknown).

-See below link for additional information regarding error code definitions:
+See the below Doxygen file for additional information regarding error code definitions:

 [![View code](https://www.mbed.com/embed/?type=library)](http://os-doc-builder.test.mbed.com/docs/development/mbed-os-api-doxy/mbed__error_8h_source.html)

 ### Related content

 - Debug and develop [build profiles](/docs/development/tools/build-profiles.html).